floherent/wasm-service/docs/DEVELOPER.md

   (MB) for the health check related to the WASM data.
 If the size of the data exceeds this threshold, it may indicate potential performance issues.
 The default threshold is set to 150 MB.
-- `performance.health.diskThreshold`: sets the threshold size in megabytes (MB) for the health check related to disk usage.
+- `performance.health.diskThresholdPercent`: sets the threshold size in megabytes (MB) for the health check related to disk usage.
 If the available disk space falls below this threshold, it may impact the service's performance.
-The default threshold is set to 512 MB.
+The default value is set to 0.75%.
 - `performance.health.memoryThreshold`: sets the threshold size in megabytes (MB) for the health check related to memory usage.
 If the memory consumption exceeds this threshold, it may affect the service's performance.
-The default threshold is set to 256 MB.
+The default value is set to 256 MB.

 These configuration parameters can be modified as per the requirements of the deployment environment and the specific needs of the WASM service.
 It is important